-There is a need for solid, evidence-based advice on diet and lifestyle factors that reduce the risk of secondary spread occurring.
+There is a need for solid, evidence-based advice on diet and lifestyle factors, reducing risk of secondary spread occurring.

 Working with researchers at the University of Westminster, our DietCompLyf study enrolled over 3,300 breast cancer patients from 56 centres across the UK, each participating from one year post-diagnosis and on active follow-up for 5 years following diagnosis.